twobunnyrabbit/cohort-002-skill-building/exercises/05-memory-skill-building/05.04-semantic-recall-on-memories/explainer/readme.md

 ```

 - [ ] Observe which memories appear in the context

-  - Only memories related to drinks and beverages should be retrieved
-  - Unrelated memories about your location or work are filtered out
+Only memories related to drinks and beverages should be retrieved.
+Unrelated memories about your location or work are filtered out.

-### Understanding The Pattern
+### Recognize The Pattern

-- [ ] Recognize that this is a common pattern in memory systems
+- [ ] Understand why this pattern matters

-  - As memory databases grow larger, selective retrieval becomes essential
-  - Every memory system needs a way to winnow down which information reaches the LLM
+As memory databases grow larger, selective retrieval becomes essential.
+Every memory system needs a way to winnow down which information reaches the LLM.

-- [ ] Consider why this matters
-  - Prevents context pollution from irrelevant information
-  - Scales better as the memory database grows
-  - Focuses the LLM's attention on what actually matters for the current conversation
+This prevents [context pollution](/PLACEHOLDER/context-window) from irrelevant information.
+It scales better as the memory database grows.
+It focuses the LLM's attention on what actually matters for the current conversation.

 - [ ] Explore how this could be extended

-  - A re-ranking step could further refine the results
-  - Multiple retrieval methods could run in parallel
-  - Different weighting could be applied to different memory types
+A [re-ranking](/PLACEHOLDER/reranking-concept) step could further refine the results.
+Multiple retrieval methods could run in parallel.
+Different weighting could be applied to different memory types.